jameswuu/calculator/README.md

 5. **Additional Features**: Future enhancements may include support for decimal inputs, keyboard support, and a history of calculations.

 ### Expectations
 This project is expected to present some challenges because it requires careful planning regarding the interaction between the UI and the backend.

-Additional features may be added as necessary.
+### After Thoughts
+I completed this project after two full days of hard coding.
+I encountered many different problems that I had never faced before, especially since it includes various features like addition, subtraction, and more that need to work together.
+This posed many challenges, as establishing the conditions in the if statements sometimes conflicted and contradicted each other.
+I utilized many resources, including open-source help from Stack Overflow, Odin's Project content, and OpenAI.

+Before starting this project, I was extremely excited but also anxious about my ability to complete it.
+Despite my lack of coding experience, I learned a lot and became a better programmer overall.
+From brainstorming ideas and planning the necessary features and functions to coding and eventually revisiting and adjusting my ideas when things didn’t work as expected, the process was invaluable.

+Overall, the project was challenging, but I enjoyed the struggle, which has made me a better problem solver and programmer.
+There is still a long way for me to go in the world of computer science.
+I believe I will continuously encounter many roadblocks or even setbacks in my journey to becoming a full-stack programmer.
+However, my determination, agility, and goals to become a programmer will help me through all the challenges!